WanionTechnologies/Encryptable/docs/LIMITATIONS.md

 **Why this limitation exists:**

-True zero-knowledge architecture requires that the server has **zero knowledge** of user secrets.
-If the server could recover or reset secrets, it would mean the server has access to (or can derive) the secret—which would completely undermine the zero-knowledge guarantee.
+True request-scoped knowledge architecture requires that the server has **no persistent knowledge** of user secrets.
+If the server could recover or reset secrets, it would mean the server has access to (or can derive) the secret—which would completely undermine the transient knowledge guarantee.

 **Implications:**